Appeals Court Skeptical Of Democrats' Lawsuit Over Trump's Overseas Business Deals

 A lawsuit filed by more than 200 Democratic lawmakers scored a legal victory last September when a lower court judge ruled that they have the right to bring their case against the president.
 Their central argument is that Trump is violating the law by not receiving congressional approval in profiting from businesses abroad.
 The Justice Department has been fighting the suit.

-The legal challenge is one of number of court battles aimed at Trump over alleged violations of the Constitution's so-called emoluments clauses, which ban the president from taking gifts or payments from foreign and state governments.
+The legal challenge is one of a number of court battles aimed at Trump over alleged violations of the Constitution's emoluments clauses, which ban the president from taking gifts or payments from foreign and state governments.

 But the three-judge panel of the U.S. Court of Appeals for the D.C.
 Circuit did not delve deeply into whether the president was illegally profiting from his overseas business.
 Instead, the judges questioned whether individual members of Congress have the right to sue, also known as legal standing.